microsoft/TypeScript/doc/spec.md

 An *EntityName* consisting of a single identifier is resolved as a *ModuleName* and is thus required to reference an internal module.
 The resulting local alias references the given internal module and is itself classified as an internal module.

 An *EntityName* consisting of more than one identifier is resolved as a *ModuleName* followed by an identifier that names one or more exported entities in the given module.
 The resulting local alias has all the meanings and classifications of the referenced entity or entities.
-(As many as three distinct meanings are possible for an entity name—namespace, type, and member.)
+(As many as three distinct meanings are possible for an entity nameâ€”namespace, type, and member.)
 In effect, it is as if the imported entity or entities were declared locally with the local alias name.

 In the example